 02 of 08

-Your bed is the star of your bedroom, so treat it as such and the whole space will look better.
+Your bed is the star of your bedroom, so treat it as such, and the whole space will look better.
 This doesn’t mean you have to break your budget for designer bedding, or spend half an hour fussing with throw pillows and shams each morning.
-It just means that faded bedding, stained sheets, pilled or cheap-looking comforters or anything uncomfortable has to go.
-Instead, make your bed with a grownup, attractive and soft-against-your-skin bedding set that complements your bedroom’s palette and theme.
+It just means that faded bedding, stained sheets, pilled or cheap-looking comforters or anything uncomfortable have to go.
+Instead, make your bed with a grownup, attractive, and soft-against-your-skin bedding set that complements your bedroom’s palette and theme.

 03 of 08

 A great bedroom is a well-lit bedroom, whether that light comes from natural sources or from properly balanced artificial lighting.
 At a minimum, you need a light fixture at your bedside and one on a diagonal across the room.
-Even better, have a third source of light on the ceiling or in another section of the room – this is a must if your bedroom is large.
+Even better, have a third source of light on the ceiling or in another section of the room if your bedroom is large.

 04 of 08